Farming

 • Low agricultural rents

-• Risk of loss of value in relation to inflation
+• Risk of value loss relative to inflation

-• Makes it easier to sell the farm by reducing the amount the applicant has to buy
+• Facilitating the farm sale by reducing the amount the candidate needs to purchase

-• Risk of loss of value in the event of poor maintenance
+• Risk of value loss in case of poor maintenance

 • Risk of under-investment by the tenant

-• Compensation for improvements to be paid to the tenant at the end of the lease
+• Compensation for improvements (indemnité d’amélioration) to be paid to the tenant at the end of the lease for improvements made

-• The advantages of leasing land and farm buildings
+• The same advantages as land and building leasing

-• The disadvantages of renting out land and farm buildings
+• The same disadvantages as land and building leasing

-• Risk of having to carry out work to comply with energy and decency standards
+• Risk of having to perform work for energy standards and decency

-• Rent may depend on rural leases (capped) and not on residential leases (free)
+• Rent amount may depend on rural leases (capped) rather than residential leases (free)

-We invite you to read our full article on these 2 alternatives
+We invite you to read our full article on these two alternatives.

 Finding a buyer

-Finding the buyer to take over your farm is not always easy.
-First of all, you need to bear in mind that the majority of transfers take place locally, within your network or through acquaintances:
+Finding the buyer who will take over your farm is not always easy.
+First of all, keep in mind that most transfers occur within a local framework, through your network or via relationships:

 • ...

-In addition to registering with the Répertoire Départ Installation (after filling in the DICAA form), you can also contact agencies specialising in farm transactions, publish an advert on an advertising portal such as www.ma-propriete.fr, etc.
+In addition to registering with the Installation Starting Directory (Répertoire Départ Installation) after filling out the DICAA form, you can also contact agencies specialized in agricultural farm transactions, post an ad on a portal like www.ma-propriéte.fr, ...

-We advise you to get in touch with your accountant to find out exactly what your situation is and to see how you can change the terms of your sale to reduce income tax when you stop trading.
+We advise you to contact your accounting firm to know your exact situation and see how it's possible to modify the terms of your transfer to reduce income tax when you stop your activity.

 Diagnostic